Bob Ferguson (politician): Value Village lawsuit

 As state attorney general, Ferguson lost a long-running case with Savers Value Village.
 The case started in 2015 and reached the Washington State Supreme Court in 2023, where the judges unanimously found that Value Village had not defrauded consumers by representing itself as a charity, as Ferguson had claimed.
 The state spent more than $4.2 million in legal fees.

 Drug decriminalization

 In 2021, the attorney general’s office released a statement expressing Ferguson’s support for drug decriminalization.
 In an interview published the same day as the press release, Ferguson expanded on his position.

 Tribal salmon case

 In 2001, a group of Native American tribes in Washington State sued the state to install and maintain culverts to aid spawning salmon.
 Lower courts found for the tribes, but Ferguson appealed the case to the U.S. Supreme Court.
 The Supreme Court reached a 4-4 split decision, allowing the lower court's finding for the tribes stand.
-Ferguson's loss in the case is estimated to have cost the state more than $2 billion.
+A win would have saved the state more than $2 billion in costs to replace existing culverts.
 Some estimates put the cost of complying with the court order in excess of $7.3 billion.